 Certain information regarding the Trust set forth in this Offering Memorandum, including the Trust's future plans and business, contains forward-looking statements that involve substantial known and unknown risks and uncertainties.
-Forward-looking statements included in this Offering Memorandum include, but are not limited to: use of proceeds of the offering; the business to be conducted by the Trust; the ability to make and the timing and payment of distributions; payment of fees; the Trust's business objectives, investment strategy, investment philosophy, investment process and investment mandate; treatment of the Units under governmental regulatory regimes and tax laws; the Trust's financial and business prospects and financial outlook; the timing and methods of funding the Trust's operations, including debt financing; and the nature of the operations of the Trust and any Properties, including intentions and strategies for purchasing (or otherwise investing in), renovating, upgrading, and repositioning of the Georgia Property (as defined below); the proposed implementation of the non-IFRS financial measure; and the Trust's internal projections, estimates or beliefs concerning, among other things, future growth, results of operations, ability to meet its target distribution levels, investment opportunities, future expenditures, plans for and results of business activities, loan portfolio results, business prospects and opportunities.
+Forward-looking statements included in this Offering Memorandum include, but are not limited to: use of proceeds of the offering; the business to be conducted by the Trust; the ability to make and the timing and payment of distributions, including the intention to make Quarterly Cash Distributions (as defined below) in the range of 4.75% to 6% per annum depending on the series of Units; payment of fees; the Trust's business objectives, investment strategy, investment philosophy, investment process and investment mandate; treatment of the Units under governmental regulatory regimes and tax laws; the Trust's financial and business prospects and financial outlook; the timing and methods of funding the Trust's operations, including debt financing; and the nature of the operations of the Trust and any Properties, including intentions and strategies for purchasing (or otherwise investing in), renovating, upgrading, and repositioning of the Properties, and ongoing rental and management of the Properties; and the Trust's internal projections, estimates or beliefs concerning, among other things, future growth, results of operations, ability to meet its target distribution levels, investment opportunities, future expenditures, plans for and results of business activities, loan portfolio results, business prospects and opportunities.